CloudSihmar/dataflow-sql/README.md

 1. Create a bucket to store the outout or temporary data and upload the csv file

-2. Create a bigquery dataset and a table with a schema
+2. Create a bigquery dataset and a table with a schema:-

    dataset: dataset_demo
    Table: output-sql